What Happens on a Cruise, Stays on the Cruise - Part 2

 Lemara gave a side glance, trying not to appear too inquisitive.
 One of the waiters swaggered over to her table.
-Now with a closer inspection, this one seemed to be from the far east but not sure where, she didn't identify the flag on his name badge which said, Edwin.
+Now with a closer inspection, he seemed to be from the far east but not sure where, she didn't identify the flag on his name badge which said, Edwin.

-He complimented her dress and they chatted on the weather like any normal Brit would.
-He had one of those ready smiling faces that little twinkle in his eye, and Lemara could not but hold onto his gaze.
+He complimented her dress, and they chatted on the weather as any Brit would.
+He had one of those ready smiles that little twinkle in his eye, and Lemara could not but hold onto his gaze.
 With Harry still on his call, she sat back in the chair, feeling the sunlight grace her skin where her orange, backless a-line-v-neck dress with spaghetti straps did not afford coverage.
-It was then she noticed the Caribbean reggae tunes been carried on the breeze.
-For the first time that morning, she now saw the port of Key West next to the ship and Harry was now walking back to the table.
+It was then she noticed the Caribbean reggae tunes been carried on the easy breeze.
+For the first time that morning, she now saw the port of Key West next to the ship, and Harry was now walking back to the table.

 Everything okay?
 Looking him in the eye.